RebornBeat/Tucklet/docs/VARIANT_MATRIX.md

 2. Loads the matching `LinkProfile` (`tucklet-core::link::profile_for`) so the transfer-time estimate reflects *this* unit's real speed.
 3. Renders capacity, storage type, and battery from the live `StatusReport`.

-So a user with a microSD SingleC5 and a user with a DualC5 eMMC run the identical app; it simply reports different speeds and capacities.
+So a user with a microSD SingleC5 Mini and a user with a DualC5 eMMC Standard run the identical app; it simply reports different speeds and capacities.
 The same is true across iOS, Android, and desktop because all three consume the same `tucklet-proto` types.

 ## Capability negotiation sequence